10 Top Tips

 04 Be authentic

-When making your ambitions known, not only must they be measurable, they must have a deadline.
+A 2022 survey conducted by Edie found that 7 in 10 Brits don’t believe environmental claims by businesses are credible.
+Consequently, when making your ambitions known, you must see them through.
+Not only must they be measurable, they must have a deadline.
 But stating a deadline and forgetting about it is not enough.
 Even if you fail to meet your target, review the progress, explain what went wrong and set a new realistic target.
 Failing is easy – everyone does it – the hard part is owning up, learning from it and going again.

 06 Do your homework